SachinMPC/MATLAB-MPC-Foundation-Course/README.md

 ## Module 9: Connections between MPC and Reinforcement Learning - A brief excursion
 This module introduces the fundamentals of Reinforcement Learning (RL) and the use of Bellman’s principle for solving RL-based optimization problems.
 It provides a comparative overview of Model Predictive Control (MPC) and RL approaches, followed by the implementation of an RL-based controller for the Q-Tank process.
 The module emphasizes both theoretical insights and practical performance evaluation of the RL controller.
-1. Lesson 1: MPC and Reinforcement Learning (RL) 2.Lesson 2: Bellman's Principle and RL
+1. Lesson 1: MPC and Reinforcement Learning (RL)
+2. Lesson 2: Bellman's Principle and RL
-3.Lesson 3: DDPG and Actor Critic Network
+3. Lesson 3: DDPG and Actor Critic Network
-4.Lesson 4: RL: Q Tank Example
+4. Lesson 4: RL: Q Tank Example